-Granola can be eaten as a snack or even used as a topping on a smoothie bowl.
+Granola can be eaten as a snack or even used as a topping in a smoothie bowl.
 It’s easy to make and can be stored in an airtight container for two weeks.

-Granola is also versatile; you can add your favorite ingredients such as nuts, seeds, and dried fruit.
+Granola is versatile; you can add your favorite ingredients, such as nuts, seeds, and dried fruit.

 15. Vegan Nachos